ahdis/ch-elm/input/pagecontent/guidance.md

 ### Laboratory Study Types

 The Laboratory Study Type indicates which type of test has been performed.
-It is indicated via the **composition.section.code** and allows for distinction between FHIR documents containing organism detection results from documents containing either genotype- or susceptibility results.
+It is indicated via the **composition.section.code** and allows for distinction between FHIR documents containing organism detection results from documents containing genotype-, susceptibility- or HIV recency results.
 The composition.section.code also defines which valueset has to be used for the observation.code (leading code).
 The available composition.section.codes are defined in the valueset [CH ELM Lab Study Types](ValueSet-ch-elm-lab-study-types.html).

 The table below lists the composition.section.code with references to FHIR ex-ample documents and the depending observation.code-valuesets: